Merkel to fight another day after settling migration row

 But the crisis, the latest of several rows over migration between the two parties, is another sign of the EU-wide divide between those who want to maintain open borders and those who want to restrict the number of migrants entering the bloc.

-Merkel’s CDU relies on the CSU to maintain power through a coalition, which also includes the center-left Social Democrats.
+Merkel’s CDU relies on the CSU to maintain power through a coalition.
+The center-left Social Democrats, another partner in the coalition, must also accept the deal along with neighboring Austria.

-The CSU faces a strong challenge from the far-right Alternative for Germany in October’s regional election.

-Even if the immigration dispute has now been settled, it leaves Seehofer, who has gone back on a threat to resign, diminished, experts said.
-The dispute, and Monday’s compromise, are also a sign that the authority of Merkel, once Europe’s most powerful leader, is waning after 12-1/2 years in office.

 Additional reporting by Joseph Nasr, Writing by Thomas Escritt; Editing by Tom Brown